rodneyosodo/africastalking-eris-devkit-playground/arduino/solid-state-relay.md

 ## BACKGROUND INFO

-We will walk through how to setup the one channel relay module to switch on a lamp or other device.
+We will walk through on how to setup the one channel relay module to switch on a lamp or other devices.

 ### How Do Relays Work?